-Sony RX10 versus Sony RX10 IV
+Sony RX10 vs RX10 IV

 The Sony Cyber-shot DSC-RX10 and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were revealed to the public, respectively, in October 2013 and September 2017.
 Both the RX10 and the RX10 IV are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is notably larger (10 percent) than the Sony RX10.
 Moreover, the RX10 IV is substantially heavier (35 percent) than the RX10.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-|11.||Sony RX10 II||129 mm||88 mm||102 mm||813 g||420||YES||2013||1,299||discont.||check|
+|11.||Sony RX10 II||129 mm||88 mm||102 mm||813 g||400||Y||Jun 2015||1,299||ebay.com|

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an one-inch sensor and have a format factor (sometimes also referred to as "crop factor") of 2.7.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.